kylebueche/kylebueche.github.io/projects/ray-tracer-cpp.md

   </span>
 </div>

-And we can specify if we want reflection to be specular or glossy, and we can use 2 refracting spheres to simulate a bubble:
+And we can specify if we want reflection to be specular or glossy:

 <div>
   <span>